wp-plugins/postman-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Kiss your email problems good-bye with Postman, the first and only OAuth-enabled SMTP Plugin for WordPress.
-Never give out your password again!
+Having Gmail problems?
+Lowering your security settings is stupid!
+Introducing Postman, the only OAuth 2.0-enabled SMTP Plugin for WordPress.

 == Description ==

 Have you been having [trouble sending your email](https://wordpress.org/support/topic/smtp-connect-failed) recently?
 In 2014, Google began [increasing their SMTP security checks](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) to include OAuth 2.0, and [blocking](https://support.google.com/accounts/answer/6010255) [traditional](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) SMTP SSL/TLS mechanisms with Gmail.
+Google may be quietly dumping your outbound mail and you wouldn't even know.

-Postman is a next-generation SMTP plugin which provides WordPress with the latest security mechanism for sending email.
-When your site generates an email, for example from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth authentication and SMTP delivery.
+Postman is the first and only next-generation SMTP plugin to provide WordPress with the latest security mechanism for sending email.
+Once configured, Google and Hotmail actively grant Postman permission to send messages on you behalf.
+When your site generates an email, from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth 2.0 authentication and SMTP delivery.

+Never have an email authentication issue again!

 ###* What's New for v1.3 *
-*Now featuring OAuth 2.0 for **Hotmail/Windows Live/Outlook.com** users!*
+*Now featuring OAuth 2.0 for **Hotmail/Windows Live/Outlook.com** users*

 = Features =
 * Send mail to any host with SMTP/SMTPS like the other 172 WordPress SMTP plugins
-* Send mail to Gmail or Hotmail using OAuth 2.0.
-Your mail will be delivered even if your password changes.
+* Send mail to Gmail or Hotmail using OAuth 2.0
+* Fire-and-forget: OAuth 2.0 mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls
 * Easy to use Setup Wizard takes the guesswork out of configuring email
-* Supports international characters, HTML mail and MultiPart/MIME
+* Supports International alphabets, HTML Mail and MultiPart/MIME
 * Supports Plain/Login/CRAM-MD5/OAuth2 authentication
 * Supports SSL/TLS encryption